Manouchehri/UnicornFig/README.md

 ## How do I get started?

 The first thing to do is of course to clone the repository and build the interpreter.
+Of course, to do this, you will need to have [git](https://www.git-scm.com/) and [Go](https://golang.org/dl/) installed on your computer.

 ```bash
 git clone https://github.com/redwire/UnicornFig.git